Steffeeen/traefik-forward-auth/README.md

 A minimal forward authentication service that provides OAuth/SSO login and authentication for the [traefik](https://github.com/containous/traefik) reverse proxy/load balancer.

+## Difference compared to upstream
+Added the ability to restrict access by which roles the user has.
+The OIDC provider just has to put the roles the user has as a string array into the claims as `roles`.
+You can now add an allowed-roles option to the config to restrict all endpoints.
+You can also set the `allowedRoles` property of rules.

 ## Why?

 - Seamlessly overlays any http service with a single endpoint (see: `url-path` in [Configuration](#configuration))